amoralesdesign/ia-audio-transcription/README.md

 ```

 > [!NOTE]
-> Note: To facilitate testing, the .env files have been uploaded.
+> To facilitate testing, the .env files have been uploaded.

 Run project:
 ```